jimbono/stencil-form-telemetry/project-documentation.md

-# Stencil Components Demo with Enhanced Telemetry -  Documentation
+# Stencil Components Demo with Telemetry -  Documentation

 ## Table of Contents